Learn how to program in Python.

-The base price of on-demand training varies on case-by-case basis, but it is usually about the price of an open training for 3-5 persons (regardless of your group size).
+The base price of an on-demand training varies, but it is usually around the price of an open training for 3-5 persons (regardless of your group size).

-The payment can be in GBP or EUR whichever you prefer.
-When we send you a quotation with the exact amount in your currency, that amount will be valid for 3 months, regardless of any changes in the exchange rate.
+The payment can be in GBP or EUR, whichever you prefer.
+The quotation we will send you with the exact amount in your currency will be valid for 3 months, regardless of any changes in the exchange rate.

-For more information, or to register a group, please contact us at firstname.lastname@example.org and tell us:
+For more information, or to register to a group, please contact us at email@example.com and tell us know:

 - the course(s) that you are interested in,

 - your location,